 BPMN is accomplished in the same way you would make a flowchart process map, but with the variation that BPMN uses its own elements and symbols.

 Denoting a specific activity or event.
-Represented by such as rectangles, diamonds and circle.
+Represented by such as rectangles, diamonds and circles.

 Three Different Flows: